icecream17/atom-update-backlog/Debugging-atom.md

 ## Package installing

-Install packages at https://atom.io/packages or in atom settings > install.
+Install packages at https://atom.io/packages (now https://web.pulsar-edit.dev/packages) or in settings > install

 If the package has not been published, either publish it or `apm link` (see details)